 Police are looking for a man in connection to a series of complaints of a peeping Tom in the Grange Park area.
 Police believe a single suspect is behind incidents involving a prowler lurking outside windows on ground and upper floors, sometimes using ladders left outside or neighbouring buildings such as garages to peek inside homes on Henry St. near Dundas St. W. and Beverley St.

 Often criminals will stake out a house in advance before committing crimes.
 It is important that you report any suspicious behaviour to the authorities as soon as you notice it.
 Installing motion-activated lighting around your property and having lights installed above windows and doors will deter criminals from approaching your home and make it easier for you to spot them if they do.
-In May 2011 a woman was allegedly sexually assaulted after entering a cab in Grange Park.
-From CityTV Toronto:

 The alleged incident happened around midnight.
 Authorities said a woman got into an “unknown” taxi in the Dundas and Spadina area and was sexually assaulted in the Bernard and Brunswick Avenues area.